-Parties Must Submit any Request for an Explained Decisions 20 Days before the first scheduled hearing date
+Parties Must Submit Any Request for an Explained Decision 20 Days Before the First Scheduled Hearing Date

-The proposed rule change provides that parties must submit any joint request for an explained decision no later than 20 days prior to the first scheduled hearing date.
+The proposed rule change would provide that parties must submit any joint request for an explained decision no later than 20 days prior to the first scheduled hearing date.
 This deadline coincides with the time that parties must exchange documents and identify witnesses they intend to present at the hearing.
-This approach establishes a clear deadline, gives the parties sufficient time to request an explained decision, and provides notice to the arbitrators that an explained decision will be required before the hearing begins.
+This approach would establish a clear deadline, give the parties sufficient time to request an explained decision, and provide notice to the arbitrators that an explained decision will be required before the hearing begins.